rajeshkumarkarra/rajeshkumarkarra/README.md

-### June 2007 - April 2013 - LNP & Co., Chartered Accountants.
+### June 2004 - April 2013 | LNP & Co., Chartered Accountants.
-Audit Executive.
+Documents & Reporting Executive | Audit Executive.

 Outline

 Worked for an Audit Executive at LNP & Co.
 As an Audit Executive watchdog of a company's finances and ensuring financial records are accurate, controls are in place, and regulations are followed.
+  Document and Reporting Executive (August 2004 - December 2006)
+  Audit Executive (January 2007 - May 2013.

 Key Responsibilities
+Documents & Reporting Executive

+* Maintaining and organizing client files and records
+* Preparing and reviewing financial statements
+* Liaising with clients to gather necessary information
+* Assisting in the preparation of audit reports

+Audit Executive

 * Lead the Internal Audit Function
 * Develop and Implement Audit Strategy
 * Conduct Risk Assessments